TiendaNube/api-docs/resources/authentication.md

 ## Introduction

-When creating an app, you have to select the scopes it needs and set a redirection URL, which is the URL where we will redirect the client once the application is installed.
-The scopes specify the resources for which the app is asking authorization of its users (see Scopes).
+When creating an app, you'll be prompted to complete some information regarding your application URLs ([see URLs](https://github.com/TiendaNube/api-docs/blob/master/resources/authentication.md#urls)).
+You also have to select the scopes your App needs and set a redirection URL, which is the URL where we will redirect the client once the application is installed.
+The scopes specify the resources for which the app is asking authorization of its users ([see Scopes](https://github.com/TiendaNube/api-docs/blob/master/resources/authentication.md#scopes)).
 The redirection URL is used as part of the authorization flow (see below).
 Check out this [video](https://www.loom.com/share/91a7a5aa56384fdca9519220d80f5db7) where we show how the authorization process works here in Tiendanube.

 ## Authorization flow